 Drop off used toner cartridges from on-campus departments at the Environmental Center, UMC 355.

 Toner Cartridges from Inkjet and Laser Printers and Fax Machines

 Toner Cartridges and Toner Bottles from Copy Machines.
 Other replaceable parts from copiers or printers.
 Check with your copier manufacturer, some have take back programs if you ask.

 Many office supplies cannot be put into typical recycling bins.
 Luckily, CU recycling is here to help you put your old supplies to good use!

-At the end of each semester, look for the Office Supplies Drive to give or grab used notebooks, binders, pens and more!
+At the beginning of each semester, look for the Office Supplies Drive to give or grab used notebooks, binders, pens and more!

 *Poster images link to PDF file

 Departments: Molecular, Cellular, and Developmental Biology; Integrative Physiology; Ecology and Evolutionary Biology; Environmental Engineering; The Institute of Arctic and Alpine Research; Institute for Behavioral Genetics; Psychology; Biochemistry; Biofrontiers; Chemical and Biological Engineering